dinesh-ax/axway-open-docs/content/en/docs/operational_insights/_index.md

 no_list: true
 date: 2022-06-09
 hide_readingtime: true
-description: Configure API Gateway with Elasticsearch to manage your metrics database and use Operational Insights component to observe millions of requests across different API Gateway instances.
+description: Configure API Gateway with Elasticsearch to manage your metrics database and use the Operational Insights component to observe millions of requests across different API Gateway instances.
 ---

-Amplify Analytics solution (Business Insights, Consumer Insights, and Operational Insights) (**link to the overall solution**) helps you to leverage information about your APIs usage to not only manage your technology infrastructure and operations better, but also to generate additional insights for your businesses.
+Amplify Analytics (Business Insights, Consumer Insights, and Operational Insights) (**link to the overall solution**) helps you to leverage information about your APIs usage to not only manage your technology infrastructure and operations better, but also to generate additional insights for your businesses.

-Operational insights is one of the components of Amplify Analytics solution.
-It works on top of the analytics stack, [Elasticsearch, Logstash, and Kibana](https://www.elastic.co/elasticsearch/) (ELK), and its advantage over [API Gateway Traffic Monitor](/docs/apimanager_analytics/analytics_intro/) is that it allows you to observe millions of requests across different API Gateway instances in a long time frame.
-It uses Elasticsearch as the data source for API Gateway built-in [Traffic Monitor](/docs/apimanager_analytics/analytics_intro/), which resolves the performance and scalability challenges with OpsDB database.
+Operational insights is one of the components of Amplify Analytics.
+It works on top of the analytics stack, [Elasticsearch, Logstash, and Kibana](https://www.elastic.co/elasticsearch/) (ELK), and its advantage over [API Gateway Traffic Monitor](/docs/apimanager_analytics/analytics_intro/) is that it allows you to observe millions of requests across different API Gateway instances over a long time frame.
+It uses Elasticsearch as the data source for API Gateway's built-in [Traffic Monitor](/docs/apimanager_analytics/analytics_intro/), allowing for increased scalability and performance.

 ## How it works

-Operational Insights imports the log files produced by API Gateways instances into an Elasticsearch cluster.
+Operational Insights imports the log files produced by API Gateway instances into an Elasticsearch cluster.
 After the data has been indexed, it can be used by various clients, such as Kibana, which allows you to visualize the data in dashboards, and the API Gateway Manager **Traffic Monitor**, which can access the data.

 The following are the tooling required to use Operational Insights:

 ### Filebeat

-Runs directly on the API gateways as a Docker container or as a native application.
+Runs directly on the API Gateways as a docker container or as a native application.
 It streams the generated logfiles to the deployed Logstash instances.
 The OpenTraffic log, Event log, Trace messages, and Audit logging are streamed.
 All components, besides Filebeat, can be deployed and configured in a highly available way.

 ### Logstash

-Pre-process the receive events before sending them to Elasticsearch.
+Pre-processes the receive events before sending them to Elasticsearch.
 As part of this processing, some of the data (for example, API details) are enriched using APIs provided by [API Builder](/docs/api_mgmt_overview/api_mgmt_components/apibuilder/).
-This allows to access additional information such as policies, custom properties, and so on in Kibana and other applications.
+This allows for enrished information such as policies, custom properties, and so on in Kibana and other applications.
 This information is cached in Memcached.

 ### Memcached